see7e/cs50x/week7/README.md

 -   Consider the following two tables:

     ![two boxes representing the shows and genres table with an arrow connecting id and show id](https://cs50.harvard.edu/x/2023/notes/7/cs50Week7Slide030.png "primary and foreign keys")

--   How could we combine tables temporarily?
+How could we combine tables temporarily?
 Tables could be joined together using the `JOIN` command.
 -   Execute the following command:

     ```sql
     SELECT * FROM shows
-      JOIN ratings on shows.id = ratings.show_id
+      JOIN ratings ON shows.id = ratings.show_id
       WHERE title = 'The Office';
     ```

 -   Now you can see all the shows that have been called _The Office_.
 -   You could similarly apply `JOIN` to our Steve Carell query above by executing the following: